Skip to content

 For setting the release value

-The weight method discussed here is used throughout the Alpine region, while the tibia method, which is based on measuring the tibial head in the knee, is essentially only used in Germany.
+The weight method discussed here is used throughout the Alpine region, while the tibia method, which is based on measuring the tibial head to the knee, is essentially only used in Germany.
 The tabular weight method is based on statistical evaluations of skiing accidents and was developed in the USA and Switzerland.

 To determine the appropriate Z-value, the Z-value table is consulted (Table 1).
 To do this, look for the row in the table with your own weight and height.
 If both values are not in the same row, the upper of the two rows is consulted.
 The Z-value is now determined based on the sole length of the ski boots used.